Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Abstract

 \section{Abstract}

 In this paper, we study the dynamics of degenerating sequences of rational maps on Riemann sphere $\hat \C$ using $\R$-trees.
-Given a sequence of degenerating rational maps, we give two constructions for limiting dynamics on $R$-trees: one geometric and one algebraic.
-The geometric construction uses the ultralimit of rescalings of barycentric extensions of rational maps, while the algebraic construction uses the Berkovich space of complexified Robinson's field.
-We show the two approaches are equivalent.
-The limiting dynamics on the $\R$-tree are analogues to isometric group actions on $\R$-trees studied in Kleinian groups and Teichm\"uller theory.
-We use the limiting map to classify hyperbolic components of rational maps that admit degeneracies with bounded length spectra (multipliers).
+As an analogue of isometric group actions on $\R$-trees for Kleinian groups, we give two constructions for limiting dynamics on $\R$-trees: one geometric and one algebraic.
+The geometric construction uses the limit of rescalings of barycentric extensions of rational maps, while the algebraic construction uses the Berkovich space of complexified Robinson's field.
+We show that the two approaches are equivalent.
+As an application, we use it to give a classification of hyperbolic components of rational maps that admit degeneracies with bounded multipliers.